christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - Darius I "The Great" (c.
 550–486 BC) in Persia?
 - This is the foundational event.
 All subsequent "empires" are either his direct descendants or rebel satraps attempting to reclaim his title.

+The Behistun Inscription, Column V (DB V 20-34), carved into a cliff face, depicts Scythian king Skunkha (c.
+519 BC) who was captured by Darius I [Behistun Inscription, Column V]

+The name Skunkha (Old Persian: Skuⁿxa) is a title, not a personal name.
+It contains the root Sku-, which is the Scythian endonym *Skuδa, meaning "Scythian".
+The suffix -nxa is a royal marker, meaning "king" or "lord".
+The name literally translates to "The Scythian King".

+Skunkha's predecessor was queen Tomyris, leader of the Massagetae tribe who defeated and killed Cyrus the Great in 530 BCE (likely just an avatar switch.
+He became Darius the Mede or Nebuchadnezzar II in Babylonia?).
+By around 520 BCE, her tribe was ruled by Skunkha.

+Source Summary:

+Behistun Inscription, Column V (DB V 20-34): Darius I's campaign against the Sakā tigraxaudā ("Saka who wear pointed caps"); Skunkha is named as Bartatua their chief; the relief shows Skunkha wearing a pointed cap.

 **c.
 500 BCE: Scandinavia (The Aesir)**

 The religious book of Scandinavia, Prose Edda, written by Snorri Sturluson, mentions that the ancient inhabitants of Scandinavia were Asi people who came to that land from Asirgarh in 500 BCE and their leader was Odin (Proto-Germanic Wōðanaz (Wod-As)).
 The title "Oado" appears on Indo-Scythian coins, particularly Kanishka I. Oado is the Bactrian form of Vāta/Vāyu (both mean wind/fury).
 Vāta/Vāta‑deva is the Indo‑Iranian wind/fury deity.
 Wōðanaz (Odin) and Vāta (Oado) are dialectal pronunciations of the same PIE root.
 The Norse sagas claim Odin "died" and was "resurrected" as different kings.
 This is not mythology; it is the avatar transfer protocol.